ajessefowler/Simple-Weather-API/README.md

 ## Deploying to Heroku

+Be sure to remove your Dark Sky API key from the application and replace it with an environment variable.

 ```
 heroku create
 git push heroku master
 ```

-Be sure to add your Dark Sky API key to the environment variables.